Yelp/mrjob/docs/guides/setup-cookbook.rst

         setup:
         - virtualenv venv
 	- . venv/bin/activate
-        - pip install -r requirements.txt#
+        - pip install mr3po simplejson

 However, now the locking feature that protects :command:`make` becomes a liability; each task on the same node has its own virtualenv, but one task has